Asian shares mostly lower as markets watch Ukraine tensions - NewsBreak

 Asian shares mostly lower as markets watch Ukraine tensions

-TOKYO — (AP) — Asian shares were mostly lower Tuesday, echoing a decline on Wall Street, amid concerns about a potential Russian military invasion of Ukraine.
+Asian shares were mostly lower Tuesday, echoing a decline on Wall Street , amid concerns about a potential Russian military invasion of Ukraine .

 Japanese shares started with a boost from bargain-hunting after recent losses, but the buying quickly ran out of steam.
 Data released Tuesday showed the economy grew at an annual rate of 5.4% in October-December, when pandemic restrictions were relaxed for a time after infections fell sharply before rebounding with omicron outbreaks.